Angelo Esposito

-Angelo Esposito (born February 20, 1989) is a Canadian former professional ice hockey player who last played for České Budějovice Motor of the 1st Czech Republic Hockey League.
+Angelo Esposito (born February 20, 1989) is a retired Canadian professional ice hockey player.
 Esposito was drafted in the first round (20th overall) by the Pittsburgh Penguins in the 2007 NHL Entry Draft.

 Playing career

 QMJHL

 Esposito's Quebec Major Junior Hockey League (QMJHL) career started in controversy.
 He was considered a possible first overall draft choice in the QMJHL, but told all general managers that he intended to play college hockey in the NCAA.
 As a result, he was passed up by the first ten picks in the QMJHL Draft.
 Just minutes before the Val-d'Or Foreurs were slated to make their pick, at eleventh overall, the Quebec Remparts announced that they had traded several players and draft choices to get the Foreurs' drafting position and selected Esposito.

 Esposito began his QMJHL rookie season, in 2005–06, centring the first line.
 Esposito scored in his first regular season game on his very first shift against the Rimouski Océanic.
 By mid-season, Esposito was selected QMJHL Rookie of the Month twice and the Offensive Player of the Week once.
 He finished his rookie campaign with 98 points, second among QMJHL's rookies, behind Claude Giroux, and was named the league rookie of the year.
 Along with wingers Mathieu Melanson (86 points) and Alexander Radulov (152 points), the Remparts' first line was the most productive scoring line in the entire league.
 Despite losing in the President's Cup final series 4–2 to the Moncton Wildcats, Esposito and the Remparts earned a berth in the 2006 Memorial Cup as runner up to the tournament hosts.

 Impressing many in his major junior rookie season, Esposito was touted early as a possible first-overall pick for the 2007 NHL Entry Draft.
 He had, in fact, already drawn comparisons to former Remparts star Guy Lafleur.
 However, declining offensive production at the junior level – his points total fell from 98 to 79 – led to him eventually being picked twentieth overall by the Pittsburgh Penguins.

 On February 26, 2008, the Penguins traded his NHL rights to the Atlanta Thrashers along with Colby Armstrong, Erik Christensen, and a 2008 first-round draft pick in a trade-deadline deal for Marián Hossa and Pascal Dupuis.